-SECTION 2.9 Litigation.
-Except as disclosed in the Company SEC Documents or in Section 2.9 of the Company Disclosure Letter, (a) there is no claim, suit, action or proceeding (including arbitration proceedings) pending or, to the knowledge of the Company, threatened against the Company or any of its subsidiaries, any of their properties, assets or business, or to the knowledge of the Company, any of the Company's or its subsidiaries' current or former directors or officers (during the period they served as such) or any other person whom the Company has agreed to indemnify that has had or would reasonably be expected to have a Company Material Adverse Effect, (b) there is no judgment, award, decree, injunction, rule or order of any Governmental Entity or arbitrator outstanding against the Company or any of its subsidiaries, any of their properties, assets or business, or, to the knowledge of the Company, any of the Company's or its subsidiaries' current or former directors or officers (during the period they served as such) or any other person whom the Company has agreed to indemnify which has had or would reasonably be expected to have a Company Material Adverse Effect; (c) neither the Company or any of its subsidiaries nor any of their officers, directors or, to the knowledge of the Company, employees has been permanently or temporarily enjoined or prohibited by order, judgment or decree of any Government Entity, other regulatory or self-regulatory body or association or arbitrator from engaging in or continuing any conduct or practice in connection with the business engaged in by the Company; (d) there is no in existence any order, judgment or decree of any Government Entity, other regulatory or any of its subsidiaries from taking, or requiring the Company or any of its subsidiaries to take, any action of any kind or to which the Company, its subsidiaries or any of its business, properties or assets are subject or bound; and (e) neither the Company or any of its subsidiaries is in default in any material re
+Litigation, Except as disclosed in the Company SEC Documents or in Section 2.9 of the Company Disclosure Letter. (a) there is no claim, suit, action or proceeding (including arbitration proceedings) pending or, to the knowledge of the Company, threatened against the Company or any of its subsidiaries, any of their properties, assets or business, or to the knowledge of the Company, any of the Company's or its subsidiaries' current or former directors or officers (during the period they served as such) or any other person whom the Company has agreed to indemnify that has had or would reasonably be expected to have a Company Material Adverse Effect, (b) there is no judgment, award, decree, injunction, rule or order of any Governmental Entity or arbitrator outstanding against the Company or any of its subsidiaries, any of their properties, assets or business, or, to the knowledge of the Company, any of the Company's or its subsidiaries' current or former directors or officers (during the period they served as such) or any other person whom the Company has agreed to indemnify which has had or would reasonably be expected to have a Company Material Adverse Effect; (c) neither the Company or any of its subsidiaries nor any of their officers, directors or, to the knowledge of the Company, employees has been permanently or temporarily enjoined or prohibited by order, judgment or decree of any Government Entity, other regulatory or self-regulatory body or association or arbitrator from engaging in or continuing any conduct or practice in connection with the business engaged in by the Company; (d) there is not in existence any order, judgment or decree of any Government Entity, other regulatory or self-regulatory body or association or arbitrator enjoining or prohibiting the Company or any of its subsidiaries from taking, or requiring the Company or any of its subsidiaries to take, any action of any kind or to which the Company, its subsidiaries or any of its business, properties or assets are subject or bound; and (e) neither the Company nor any of its subsidiaries is in default in any material respect under any order, writ, injunction or decree of any Government Entity, other regulatory or self-regulatory body or association or arbitrator.